 How do I spread the word on Syria during my event?

 The personal element is important.
 Tell your guests why you were inspired to hold a Singing for Syrians event and encourage them to do the same.
 Ask someone who knows a bit (or a lot) about Syria, has been there, or has reported on it, to speak.
 Think journalists, writers, artists and students.
 We also have a flyer which tells you more about the Singing for Syrians campaign and has an overview of the projects we fund.
-And we have put together a testimony by one of the doctors we fund, which you can either read out or hand around.
+We have also put together a testimony by one of the doctors we fund, which you can either read out or hand around.
 If you would like posters detailing the work that Hands Up does, just let us know.
-And finally...our library of readings includes pieces from Syria that you could incorporate into your event.
+Finally...our library of readings includes pieces from Syria that you could incorporate into your event.

 I've got a venue of 500 to fill!
 How should I promote the event to make sure all the seats are filled?

-Ring up the local press and send them a copy of the downloadable local press release which you can personalise with your event’s details.
+Ring up the local press and send them a copy of the downloadable local press release template which you can personalise with your event’s details.
 Don’t forget radio as well as newspapers.
-And harness the power of social media by sharing your event as widely as possible.
-Get your friends to share too, and be liberal with your use of the hashtag, #singingforsyrians.
+Harness the power of social media including WhatsApp & Facebook groups by sharing your event as widely as possible.
+Get your friends to share too, and be liberal with your use of the hashtags #SingingforSyrians and #SyriaStillMatters.